This resources was made possible due to an unrestricted educational grant from Nestle Health Science, makers of IBgard.

 Potential for frequent absences due to illness

-If at all possible, allow you to work from home on the days that you are not feeling well enough to come to work.
+If possible, allow you to work from home on the days that you are not feeling well enough to come to work.
 This way, your work will still be completed, but you will not be required to travel on days where straying far from a bathroom seems out of reach.

 On days where you are held up in the mornings, try to work out a plan with your employer on how you can make up the time missed.
-Maybe they means working through lunch or staying a little bit later on days that you are feeling your best.
+Maybe that means working through lunch or staying a little bit later on days that you are feeling your best.
 Your employer will appreciate the offer and see that you are trying your best to pull your weight despite the (quite literally) crappy hand that you have been dealt.

 Dealing with extended periods of pain at work

 Keep a care package on you with any over the counter medications that may help relieve IBS related pain.
 For example, peppermint oil, stool softeners, laxatives, and supplements are available for constipation.

 As always, consult a physician before trying any new medications.